Summit County, Colorado: History

 In 1874, the northern half of the original Summit County was split off to form Grand County; with the creation of Garfield and Eagle counties in 1883, Summit County arrived at its present boundaries.
 In addition, Summit County has seen two major boom eras.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 619 sqmi, of which 608 sqmi is land and 11 sqmi (1.8%) is water.

 The terrain of the county is mountainous with elevations ranging from 7957 ft at Green Mountain Reservoir to 14270 ft at Grays Peak.
 The elevation of the county seat of Breckenridge is 9602 ft, making it one of the highest cities in the state of Colorado and the United States.
-Much of the county has an Alpine (ET in the Köppen Classification) characterized by tundra vegetation.
-Breckenridge and other similar elevations in the county have a Subarctic climate (Dfc) characterized by cool summers and abundant snowfall in winter.
+Much of the county has an alpine climate (ET in the Köppen Classification) characterized by tundra vegetation.
+Breckenridge and other similar elevations in the county have a subarctic climate (Dfc) characterized by cool summers and abundant snowfall in winter.